smc765/pyVPW/README.md

 ### Features
 - read mode $22 extended PIDs
-- create user-defined diagnostic data packets (dpid) combining up to 4 (i think) parameters into a single packet
+- create user-defined diagnostic data packets (dpid) combining up to 4 parameters into a single packet
 - define parameters by PID or memory address
 - generate request messages for parameters
 - read and decode parameter values from dpid packets